The 1957 Roosevelt dimes have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 The US minted the 1957 dime with no mint mark and also the 1957 D dime.
-You can find the mint mark on the front side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 Both the 1957 dimes with no mint mark and the 1957 D dimes have similar values.
-In fine to very fine condition these coins sell for a slight premium above their scrap silver value.
-In extremely fine condition the price can reach $3.00 per coin.
+In extremely fine condition these coins sell for a slight premium above their silver melt value.
 In uncirculated condition the price is around $3 for coins with an MS 63 grade.
 Uncirculated coins with a grade of MS 65 can sell for around $6.

 Proof coins with no mint mark are available and they are each valued at around $5 in PR 65 condition.
 There were 1,247,952 proof coins minted.